Choosing the right DSD Quality

 Notes on purchasing and file access

-• When purchasing any rate higher than 96kHz, any lower resolution will become available for download while placing the order with an active NativeDSD Plus subscription.
+When purchasing any rate higher than 96kHz, any lower resolution will become available for download if the order is placed with an active NativeDSD Plus subscription.

 If you are unsure about which rate your DAC can accept, find out by easily testing all rates (for free) using the files in this folder.